Ensembl/ensembl-cdm-docs/src/docs/value_set.md

 #### Mutability
-Once a `ValueSet` item has been published, it should be immutable.
-If an update is required, then another `ValueSet` record should be created with a new `accession_id`.
+Implementations of `ValueSet` should specify whether or not their `ValueSet` items are mutable.
+If they are not, then it should be acknowledged that alterations to `ValueSet` items will have global implications.

 ----

 ### Future fields
 Additional fields which have been discussed but have not been included in the Core Data Model are:

 #### Identical terms